-Body size and shape have changed over the years.
-Back in the 1960s, the average woman between ages 20 to 74 stood 63.1 inches tall and weighed approximately 140.2 pounds.
+Body size and shape have changed over the years. , the average woman between 20 to 74 years old stood 63.1 inches tall and weighed approximately 140.2 pounds.

-According to the Centers for Disease Control and Prevention, the average height has increased only very slightly since the 1960s.
-On the other hand, weight has increased significantly in the last 40 years.
+According to the , the average height has increased only very slightly since the 1960s.
+On the other hand, weight has increased significantly in the last 60 years.

-Research shows that potential height is related to the quality of nutrition in infancy and childhood.
+Research from 2016 shows that potential height is related to the quality of nutrition in infancy and childhood.
 This study even links a population’s height to its standard of living.

-In an interview with NPR, Majid Ezzati, the Chair of Global Environmental Health at Imperial College London, suggests that the immigration of people from countries with shorter stature may also have some impact on the average.
+In an interview with National Public Radio, Majid Ezzati, the chair of Global Environmental Health at Imperial College London, suggests that the immigration of people from countries with shorter stature may also have some impact on the average.

-But growth rates haven’t slowed in all parts of the world.
-In fact, some countries, like South Korea, are experiencing quite a growth spurt.
-According to research, over the past century, women in South Korea have gained an average of just under eight inches.
+Growth rates haven’t slowed in all parts of the world.
+In fact, some countries, such as South Korea, are experiencing quite a growth spurt.
+According to research, women in South Korea have gained an average of just under eight inches over the past century.

 As of 1996, Guatemala had the lowest average height for women at 58.8 inches, or about 4 feet 9 inches.
-They’re followed closely by the Philippines, Bangladesh, and Nepal, where their women’s height averaged around 59.4 inches.
+It’s followed closely by the Philippines, Bangladesh, and Nepal, where women’s heights averaged around 59.4 inches.

 The ranges are as follow:

 - Healthy: anything between 18.5 and 24.9